 This broad question often becomes rhetorical.
 It’s a general theme that lingers in the minds of those who leave the meeting room with no clear sense of how to approach the answer.

 If your team tracks recruiting metrics around your hiring process, you’re on the right path.
-The real question is how to analyze your data to make meaningful discoveries.
+However, the real challenge lies in analyzing your data to make meaningful discoveries.
+Here are three all-important metrics you should measure to unravel rich insights.

 1. Time Spent by Job and Stage

 How much time is your company spending interviewing for a particular job?
-This metric ultimately leads you to answer a critical question: “Which jobs cost the most to hire?”
+Ultimately, this metric leads you to answer a critical question: “Which jobs cost the most to hire?”

 - How many interviewers are involved in the interview process?